Denis Türje: Last years

 In 1245, Denis – at the height of his career – was appointed Palatine of Hungary, the second-highest secular office after the king and held the position until 1246.
 Beside that he also functioned as ispán of Somogy County.
 As palatine, Denis judged over lawsuits in Szántó in Zala County and Ládony in Sopron County.
 He served as master of the treasury in 1247, according to László Markó, he held that office between 1246 and 1248.
 In addition, he also functioned as ispán of Pozsony County from 1247 to 1248.
 He was appointed palatine for the second time in 1248.
 Two of his judgments have survived: lawsuits involved Szántó in Zala County and Karcsa in Pozsony County (today Kračany, Slovakia).

 Since the early 1240s, Denis further increased his wealth, acquiring possessions.
-For his services during the Mongol invasion and the subsequent Dalmatian years, Denis was granted Obrovnica, Haraszt and Cerova-Borda (near present-day Marinovec) in Križevci County from Béla IV in 1244.
+For his services during the Mongol invasion and the subsequent Dalmatian years, Denis was granted Obrovnica (Orbona), Haraszt and Cerova-Borda (near present-day Marinovec) in Križevci County from Béla IV in 1244.
 He bought Barlabáshida in Zala County for 40 silver marks in 1246 (a year later, Denis donated the land to the Türje monastery).
 Denis was also an owner of two lands – Csoma and Gortva – in Gömör County.
 Since the second half of the 1240s, Denis held his permanent residence in Szentgrót.
 It is plausible that Denis or his cousin Thomas erected the local fort.

 Denis served as ispán of Szolnok County between 1251 and 1255, until his death.
 Beside the position, Béla donated the village Bonyha (today Bahnea, Romania) to Denis.
+He also acquired the estate Püspöki along the river Tisza during his tenure as ispán.
+He last appears as a living person in February 1255, when he resided in Radkersburg in the Duchy of Styria (which was then under Hungarian rule) and acted as a co-judge beside Roland Rátót.
+Another charter from the same year refers to Denis as a deceased person.
 Denis Türje was buried in the Premonstratensian provostry of Türje, founded by himself, near its altar.
 His original grave site was excavated by archaeologists during renovation works of the church in the period between 2018 and 2020.
 Unfortunately, no trace of his remains has been found, as subsequent burials occurred on top of the grave in the 18th century.